AseptSoft Core Documentation

 Success Action

 The action performed when the condition succeeds.
-For example: var4 = 201-18-500-PI-010 saves a sensor reading to a variable.
 Use the Action Builder for guided construction.

 Continuous Action, Cont.
 Action + Condition, Stored on Activation, Stored on Deactivation, Stored on Event, Custom